Skip to main content

 Mapping Accommodations to Specific Protocol Needs

-The for determining accommodations should be a respectful, confidential dialogue focused on function and need.
+The interactive process for determining accommodations should be a respectful, confidential dialogue focused on function and need.
 You do not need to disclose every detail of your condition, only the limitations it imposes on your ability to participate in the standard wellness program.
 The employer, in turn, is obligated to provide a meaningful alternative.
 Let us map potential accommodations to the TRT protocol outlined above, demonstrating how a program can be made truly inclusive.

 A reasonable accommodation transforms a generic wellness program into a personalized support system for an employee’s specific health needs.